ice3/shellrc/README.md

 ## Features

-* `~/.shell/rc.d` as an include.d style directory for scripts used by all shells
+* `~/.shellrc/rc.d` as an include.d style directory for scripts used by all shells
-* `~/.shell/bashrc.d` as an include.d style directory for bashrc scripts
+* `~/.shellrc/bashrc.d` as an include.d style directory for bashrc scripts
-* `~/.shell/zsh.d` as an include.d style directory for zshrc scripts
+* `~/.shellrc/zsh.d` as an include.d style directory for zshrc scripts
+* `~/.shellrc/login.d` as an include.d style directory for shared zlogin/bash\_profile scripts
 * git repository information (current branch, current status) without external dependencies
 * colorful prompt
 * shared history for all shells